Ronyjosf/user-portal-links/README.md

 - Users are stored in SQLite database using Sequelize ORM
 - Passwords are hashed using bcrypt before storage
 - Each user has a unique username
+- you can browse data using sqlite3 database browser

 ### Authentication Flow
 - Uses Passport.js with Local Strategy for authentication